Why Study American Sign Language?

 Why take ASL at COD?

 The ASLI program at College of DuPage provides rich opportunities to learn American Sign Language from native ASL signers.
-Students will develop proficiency in ASL and can earn the American Sign Language Certificate [ link to ASL certificate document] by completing all 7 ASL courses.
+Students will develop proficiency in ASL and can earn the American Sign Language Certificate by completing all 7 ASL courses.
 Then can then go on to earn an Interpreting certificate and/or Associate of Applied Science degree.
 During our two year and half American Sign Language Interpreting program, students are taught interpreting by RID-certified instructors.
 The ASLI program includes formal classroom instruction, small group practice, and a practicum experience.
 For more information about the ASLI program, please go to the ASLI Program site.

 COD offers ASL courses in the traditional format where classes meet weekly and student have the opportunity to interact with an instructor and their peers.
 Students can also receive credit for some of the ASL courses through the Demonstrated Competency Process.